Shamilton42/Docs/HowTos/UCC_Release_Notes.rst

 -  Support configurable health check frequency between Aviatrix Controller and Gateways for customers to meet their HA failover time constraint.
 To change the health check frequency, go to Settings -> Keepalive.
-Select “slow” only when your network is unstable and gateways send too many status alerts.
+Select “slow� only when your network is unstable and gateways send too many status alerts.

 6. Logs and troubleshooting